With new inspiration and a great solution, Kiamichi Voices continues. Thanks to all my readers for the encouragement to keep it going.

 Opening her eyes, she laughed and took off running after him.

-“Look, it's just over that.” his long fuzzy finger was pointing to a rocky hill.
+“Look, it's just over that.”
+His long fuzzy finger pointed to a rocky hill.

 The luster from the stream stopped her in her tracks.
 “Wow, why is the stream glowing like that?”